-In 2015, during another highly publicized wave of American police brutality and racial inequity, I made this installation.
+I made this installation in 2015 during another highly publicized wave of American police brutality.
 Scaled Discords is a sound, color, and kinetic experience designed to foster deeper examinations and conversations around power structures, resource allocation, and racial inequality in America.
 The black and white tops represent resource disparity and the red tops symbolize the black lives lost from police brutality.
-At the time, I felt this was an authentic medium I could use to bring this conversation into predominantly white and affluent settings where these conversations weren’t necessarily happening.
+At the time, I felt this was an authentic medium I could use to bring this conversation into predominantly white and affluent settings where these conversations weren’t happening.
+Over the years of exhibiting this installation across the country, I navigated a variety of audience reactions ranging from utter silence to destruction/rearrangement of the tops.

-Throughout these last 5 years of exhibiting this installation across the country, audience reactions varied wildly from utter silence all the way to audiences physically pulling apart the tops from their stands and destroying them.
-In 2016, a major controversy from Dana Schutz’s painting of Emmett Till titled “Open Casket” showed me that my installation may not have served my endeavors well.
-I learned that when white artists represent black pain without illuminating the role that whiteness played in this pain that there is only spectacle.
-One significant reading in opening my eyes was from a prominent black artist named Lisa Whittington, who wrote a powerful article about Dana Schultz’s painting for NBC (and had done an extraordinary painting of Emmett Till herself).
+In 2016, a major controversy surrounding Dana Schutz’s painting of Emmett Till titled “Open Casket” which was presented at the Whitney Biennial showed me that my installation may not have served my endeavors.
+One significant reading that opened my eyes was from a prominent black artist named Lisa Whittington, who wrote a powerful article about the infamous Dana Schultz’s painting.

 Whittington writes, “Where is the artwork that interprets the lies that got Emmett Till killed?
 Where are the portraits of the men who lynched Emmett?
 What was in their eyes during the act of murder?
 What color is remorse?”